open/close all folders

-The Cloud Tops: like walking in a circle collecting Kinstones and fusing them to random pieces of architecture for no reason other than Padding?
-And woe to the person who accidentally misses a Kinstone, forcing them to circle around again hoping they don't overlook the same thing twice.
+- The Cloud Tops force you to walk in a circle collecting Kinstones and fuse them to random pieces of architecture, for seemingly no reason other than Padding.
+If you miss a Kinstone, you just have to go in another circle and hope you don't miss it twice.
 The music's nice though, and it leads up to the Palace of Winds, so it's not as bad as it could be.

-The Temple of Droplets.
-Slippy-Slidey Ice World?
-Check.
-Marathon Level?
-Check.
-The puzzles there caused many players frustration.
-It's also full of annoying puzzles, especially after you get the dungeon item.
+- The Temple of Droplets is a long, difficult ice-themed dungeon full of annoying puzzles, especially after you get the dungeon item.

-The defending of the caravan.
-A combination of the Gale Boomerang, needed to put out fires, having next to no range, fast-moving targets, pterosaurs dropping bombs on everything and the fact that Epona handles like she's drunk makes it impossible to beat.
+- The defending of the caravan requires frequent use of the Gale Boomerang, putting out fires, fast-moving targets, pterosaurs dropping bombs on everything, and a horse who handles like she's drunk and makes it nearly impossible to beat.

 A Link Between Worlds

 - The Ice Ruins is a treacherous Slippy-Slidey Ice World with very narrow pathways and tough enemies throughout the dungeon.
 The run-up alone requires you to find a portal in a place the game doesn't hint at, perform precise platforming in a massive cavern with Goddamned Bats, and face several Lynels, which are more powerful than many bosses.
 Then you have to do the same thing in Lorule's Death Mountain, with the same cavern covered in ice and the Lynels replaced with ice statues.

 - The Palace of Darkness is, understandably, a Blackout Basement which requires frequent lamp usage.
 However, some rooms require you to put out the torches to see things that the light makes invisible — and there's very little indication that you need to do this.
 It's also huge and difficult to navigate.